Kidney tumor

 Pathophysiology

-• In soft tissue counterpart, resembles the perivascular modified smooth muscle cells of the normal glomus body
+• In soft tissue counterpart, it resembles the perivascular modified smooth muscle cells of the normal glomus body

 Etiology